svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > For distributed applications requiring collaboration, responsive and transparent interactivity is highly desired.
 Though such interactivity can be achieved with optimistic replication, maintaining replica consistency is difficult.
 To support efficient implementations of collaborative applications, this paper extends few representative abstract data types (ADTs), such as arrays, hash tables, and growable arrays (or linked lists), into replicated abstract data types (RADTs).
 In RADTs, a shared ADT is replicated and modified with optimistic operations.
 Operation commutativity and precedence transitivity are two principles enabling RADTs to maintain consistency despite different execution orders.
 Especially, replicated growable arrays (RGAs) support insertion/deletion/update operations.
 Over previous approaches to the optimistic insertion and deletion, RGAs show significant improvement in performance, scalability, and reliability.

+* Towards Versioning of Arbitrary RDF Data

+> Coherent and consistent tracking of provenance data and in particular update history information is a crucial building block for any serious information system architecture.
+Version Control Systems can be a part of such an architecture enabling users to query and manipulate versioning information as well as content revisions.
+In this paper, we introduce an RDF versioning approach as a foundation for a full featured RDF Version Control System.
+We argue that such a system needs support for all concepts of the RDF specification including support for RDF datasets and blank nodes.

 ## Tools

 * a verification tool for weighted kripke graphs https://github.com/jonasfj/WKTool